ysfsvm/koreader-patches/README.md

 ![photo](./assets/photo.jpeg)

+> [!WARNING]
+> These patches may or may not work with Project Title, I don't use it myself so compatibility is NOT tested.

 # Installation

 Drop the `.lua` files into your `koreader/patches/` directory.
 Place all the icons in the `icons/` folder in your KOReader `icons/` directory.